 Interactions between tourism and recreational activities in the operational area are considered unlikely as the majority of activities are carried out within WA State waters.
-The peak season for recreational fishing at Rowley Shoals (between September and December) (DPAW 2013) does not overlap with the timing of the Capreolus 3D MSS.
+The peak season for recreational fishing at Rowley Shoals (between September and December) (DPAW 2013) overlaps with the timing of the Capreolus 3D MSS.
+As a result, relevant charter companies have been consulted with as part of the stakeholder engagement process, where it was advised that interactions with recreational vessels travelling to the Rowley Shoals are considered to be unlikely (refer to Section 4).